astronomerdamo/pyreject/README.md

 ![Chabrier2005 IMF](images/imf.png)

-Populating a random sample from this distribution isn't straight forward.
-You can use a rejection sampling technique.
+Populating a random sample from this distribution requires a rejection sampling technique.
 The main program 'rejection.py' has this distribution built into the 'custom_df' class as an example.

 So, to get a good look at this distribution without sampling it we can type

 `
-$ python rejection 0.08 10 -ex
+$ python rejection.py 0.08 10 -ex
 `

-which simply displays the distribution between the limits 0.08 and 10.
+note the '-ex' flag for explore which simply displays the distribution between the limits 0.08 and 10.

 ![IMF in linear space](images/imf_linear.png)

 Functions like these are always better to view in logspace because sampling something like that linearly will take a lot of time.
-What does our custom distribution look like in log space
+What does our custom distribution look like in log space?

 `
 $ python rejection.py -1.09 1 -lg -ex